 Most Indian pickles demand a lot of spices.
 India has a hot and humid climate.
-Adding spices like chilli paste, salt, tamarind and such others ensures a long-lasting pickle.
+Adding spices like chilli paste, salt, tamarind and others ensures a long-lasting pickle.
 Chilli paste, apart from adding taste to the fruit or vegetable, removes bacteria that might promote easy spoilage.
 Chillies also contain natural bacteria that aid the fermentation of pickles.
-Addition of sea salt, rather than iodised salt, ensures a long preservation time of the pickle.
-Sea salt does not remove colour off the fruits or vegetables but maintains the natural colours.
+The addition of sea salt, rather than iodised salt, ensures a long preservation time of the pickle.
+Sea salt does not remove colour from fruits or vegetables but maintains the natural colours.
 Tamarind is also used to conserve pickles.
 It provides an acidic environment for the pickle to store well.
-Use of tart berries like juniper or sour greens like gongura is another way to save it from getting contaminated.
-Tomato and gongura pickles are made with chillies and souring agent.
+The use of tart berries like juniper or sour greens like gongura is another way to save it from getting contaminated.
+Tomato and gongura pickles are made with chillies and a souring agent.

 A good mix of spices is added for flavour and aroma.
 But each spice in the mix has properties to dehydrate and preserve the pickles.
 Spices like cinnamon, cumin, cardamom and bay leaves were used to preserve mummies in Egypt too.
 The properties are known for ages and are used in pickle making too.
 Most Indian pickles use these spices while pickling.
 A lime pickle or a mango pickle is a perfect example of the use of spices.